-If a student is granted an Academic Plan regarding Pace of Completion, he/she must pass the lesser of: 100% of the attempted credits in the next trimester or a percentage that would bring him/her up to the minimum SAP requirements.
+Once granted an Academic Plan regarding Pace of Completion, a student must pass the lesser of 1) 100% of the attempted credits in the next trimester, or 2) a percentage that would bring the student up to the minimum SAP requirements.
 If the student does not complete the required percentage of the attempted credits in the following trimester, the Academic Plan will be revoked, and the student's aid will be suspended again.